• Skip to primary navigation

 Tomatillo sauce is very versatile and can be used in a number of ways.
 Here are a few ways you can enjoy your freshly made tomatillo sauce:

 • Pasta Sauce.
-Toss some cooked noodles and enjoy a verde pasta.
+Toss some cooked noodles and enjoy a verde pasta, like my green spaghetti recipe (spaghetti verde).

 • Dipping Sauce.
 Serve it alongside pita chips or bread sticks for a party dipping sauce.